recoveryrecord/SurveyAndroid/README.md

 # SurveyAndroid
 Android Surveys built from declarative definitions (JSON).
 Many question types, skip logic etc. It is based off of the iOS [SurveyNative project](https://github.com/recoveryrecord/SurveyNative), but currently supports only a subset of that functionality.

+## Install
+Include the following line in your build.gradle dependencies:

+`implementation 'com.recoveryrecord:surveyandroid:1.0'`

 ## Features